said1210UW/Currency-Exchange-API/APIDOC.md

 ```
 **Error Handling:**
 - Possible 500 (Internal Server Error) error:
-  - If the serever is requested but there is something wrong with the internal files returns
+  - If the server is requested but there is something wrong with the internal files returns
     error with the message: Theres Something Wrong with the Server
 - Possible 400 (Invalid Request) error:
   - If the entered currency is not a currency code, returns an error with the message: